NetApp/FSx-ONTAP-samples-scripts/EKS/Migrate-Backup-EKS-Applications/README.md

 ```

 Replace:
-- `<APP VAULT NAME>` with the name you want assigned to the Trident Vault
+- `<APP VAULT NAME>` with the name you want assigned to the Trident Vault.
 - `<APP VAULT BUCKET NAME>` with the name of the bucket you created in step 6 above.
 - `<S3 ENDPOINT>` the hostname of the S3 endpoint.
 For example: `s3.us-west-2.amazonaws.com`.